-The Compensation Committee may grant stock appreciation rights either alone or in conjunction with a grant of an option.
+Under the Amended and Restated 2009 Plan, the Compensation Committee would be entitled to grant stock appreciation rights either alone or in conjunction with a grant of an option.
 In conjunction with an option, a stock appreciation right may be granted either at the time of grant of the option or at any time thereafter during the term of the option, and will generally cover the same shares covered by the option and be subject to the same terms and conditions as the related option.
 In addition, a stock appreciation right granted in conjunction with an option may be exercised at such time and only to the extent that the related option is exercisable.
-Any exercise of stock appreciation rights will result in a corresponding reduction in the number of shares available under the related option.
-In the event that the related option is exercised instead, a corresponding reduction in the number of shares available under the stock appreciation right will occur.
+Any exercise of stock appreciation rights would result in a corresponding reduction in the number of shares available under the related option.
+In the event that the related option is exercised instead, a corresponding reduction in the number of shares available under the stock appreciation right would occur.

-Upon exercise of a stock appreciation right, a grantee will generally receive a payment equal to the excess of the fair market value of a share of our Common Stock on the date of the exercise of the right over the per share grant price with respect to such stock appreciation right, multiplied by the number of shares with respect to which the stock appreciation right is being exercised.
+Under the Amended and Restated 2009 Plan, upon exercise of a stock appreciation right, a grantee would generally receive a payment equal to the excess of the fair market value of a share of our Common Stock on the date of the exercise of the right over the per share grant price with respect to such stock appreciation right, multiplied by the number of shares with respect to which the stock appreciation right is being exercised.

-A stock appreciation right may be granted at any time and may be exercised upon such terms and conditions as the Compensation Committee, in its sole discretion, imposes on the stock appreciation right.
-However, the stock appreciation right may not have a duration that exceeds ten (10) years.
-The Compensation Committee will set the grant price of a stock appreciation right granted independent of an option on the grant date, and such value may not be lower than the fair market value of a share of our Common Stock on the grant date.
+The Amended and Restated 2009 Plan provides that a stock appreciation right may be granted at any time and may be exercised upon such terms and conditions as the Compensation Committee, in its sole discretion, imposes on the stock appreciation right.
+However, the stock appreciation right may not have a duration that exceeds ten (10) years from the grant date.
+The Amended and Restated 2009 Plan provides that the Compensation Committee would set the grant price of a stock appreciation right granted independent of an option on the grant date, and such value may not be lower than the fair market value of a share of our Common Stock on the grant date.
 The grant price of a stock appreciation right granted in conjunction with an option will equal the option price of the related option.

-Notwithstanding the foregoing, the Compensation Committee may limit the amount payable with respect to a grantee's stock appreciation right by including such limit in the agreement evidencing the grant of the stock appreciation right at the time of grant.
+Notwithstanding the foregoing, the Amended and Restated 2009 Plan provides that the Compensation Committee may limit the amount payable with respect to a grantee's stock appreciation right by including such limit in the agreement evidencing the grant of the stock appreciation right at the time of grant.
 The Compensation Committee has the discretion to dictate the disposition of any stock appreciation right (to be set forth in the agreement).